department-of-veterans-affairs/vets-website/va-gov/pages/education-training/gi-bill/how-to-use-benefits.md

     links:
     - url: /education/gi-bill/higher-learning/
       title: Undergraduate and Graduate Degrees
-      description: Money for your tuition, books, and housing at an institution of higher learning (like a 4-year university, community college, or graduate school)
+      description: Help with paying for tuition, books, and housing at an institution of higher learning (like a 4-year university, community college, or graduate school)
     - url: /education/gi-bill/foreign-programs/
       title: Foreign Programs
       description: Funding for tuition and housing at a school located outside the U.S.